wellsaid-labs/tts-evaluation/docs/KUBERNETES_DEPLOYMENT.md

      --from-literal=michael_petrochuk_api_key='blahblah' \
      --from-literal=web_backend_api_key='blahblah'
    ```
-   The API Keys must be 32 characters each.
 1. Deploy the web application to Kubernetes.
     1. Apply the deployment manifest, creating a `Deployment`.
        ```bash